top of page

 Practice using the thumb pin to change the angle of Versa.
 Do this on dry land.
 Lift the left shaft up a bit to take the pressure off the thumb pin in its slot so that it can be adjusted.
 Pull back toward the right on the button to retract it.
 Also practice using the three push pins on each shaft to adjust the length of the paddle shafts.

-For entering and exiting your kayak, simply flip the hinged mount up.
+For entering and exiting your kayak, simply flip the hinged mount up, but don't leave it in this position for prolonged periods as it will put stress on the hinged plate.
 Avoid putting your body weight on the mount as you may damage the stabilization brackets, hinge plate and/or mount.

 We’ve found that it’s easiest, if you are able, to use the paddle straight and off the mount upon entering and exiting the water.
 Straight mode and on the mount works well in open water conditions where you may have choppy water.
 Angled and on the mount works well when the water is very calm as it minimizes the likelihood of the paddle skipping on the water during strokes.
 This brief video clip shows how to maximize your power with each stroke.